offsidev/coordinator/README.md

 A minified version will be generated in the dist/ directory.

 ## Running Unit Tests
-<p>Make sure you have the required dependencies installed to your project via:</p>
+Make sure you have the required dependencies installed to your project via:

 ```
 npm install